side

 lebanese salad with lemony tahini dressing and za’atar pita chips

-by Jackie Newgent | August 8, 2016 | 8 Comments
+by Jackie Newgent | August 8, 2016 | 9 Comments

 I actually thought Lebanese food was American food as a kid.
 I guess that’s what happens when you grow up with a Lebanese mother (who was also a caterer)!
 When I’m wanting a little taste of comfort, I don’t think first about things like mac ‘n’ cheese; I crave Middle Eastern cuisine.
 So here’s a salad I created that’s inspired by fattoush, a simple salad that ideally takes advantage of leftover pita bread.
 But I’ve given it a tasty twist with freshly-baked za’atar pita chips, a tahini-spiked dressing, and plenty of chickpeas.
-It’s a refreshing luncheon entrée salad (perfect for Meatless Monday!) that’s surprisingly comforting.
+It’s a refreshing luncheon entrée salad that’s surprisingly comforting.
 Hope you enjoy it as much as I do!

 Read More